Paras1209/uber-clone/Backend/README.md

 # Uber Clone Backend

 ## Description
 This backend service is designed for an Uber clone application.
-It includes user registration, authentication, and other related functionalities.
+It includes functionalities for user registration and authentication.
+The service is built using Node.js and Express, with MongoDB as the database.
+It uses JWT for authentication and bcrypt for password hashing.

 ## Data Requirements
 ### User